Skyfrei/Warcraft3/README.md

 - Implementing a simplified version of warcraft3.
 Only human race will exist for the time being, with only footsoldiers, peasents and sorceresses(sorceresses may or may not stick in the game forever).
-- Creating python bindings for cpp library
+- Creating python bindings for cpp library (currently tested out with basic class and works)